almuthmeier/DynOpt/DynOpt/README.md

 ## Dynamic Sine Benchmark

 In the ICANN 2019 paper we propose a new benchmark generator for dynamic optimization problems.
 It is implemented in benchmarks/sine_generator.py.
-In order to create a data set,
+In order to create a data set:

-	- specify parameters in start_generation() and generate_sine_fcts_for_one_dimension()
+* specify parameters in start_generation() and generate_sine_fcts_for_one_dimension()
-	- run the main function
+* run the main function
-	- save the data at the desired location
+* save the data at the desired location

 ## Updates
 ### November 2018